 KIPAC is fortunate to have two sites, one located in the Physics-Astrophysics Building (PAB) at the heart of the Stanford Campus and the Fred Kavli Building (FKB, SLAC Building number 51) located right near the main entrance to SLAC.
 Talks oscillate between the two sites and regardless of where your main office is you will likely spend one or two days a week visiting the other site.
 SLAC is located west of Stanford Campus up Sand Hill Road, which lives up to part of its name.
 Biking between departments will take ~20 mins up the hill and less than half that time down.
 However, if you are not feeling energetic, Stanford also operates a free shuttle service between the two sites (map).
-Some KIPACers opt to drive between the two sites but, do be warned, parking can be scarce at both sites.
+Some KIPACers opt to drive between the two sites but, do be warned, parking can be challenging especially on campus.

 Computer, multimedia and printing resources:

 KIPAC has access to a number of supercomputers through the KIPAC computing network at SLAC, and has access to additional resources through the Stanford-run Sherlock supercomputer.
 Many details about KIPAC computing resourses which may be useful to you once you arrive are here.

 KIPAC has good printing resources both at SLAC and on campus with an A1 poster printer avalible in PAB.
 Stanford University also offers poster printing at the Meyer Library which can be ordered online.
 Equipment such as camcorders, projectors, laptops, and a variety of other multimedia equipment is also available for free checkout, from the Meyer Library, with your valid SUID card.

 For graduate students benefits are through the Vaden Heath Centers Cardinal Care Program and more information can be found about that here.
 Inofrmation about Stanford Cardinal Care subsidies for graduate students can be found here.